qwert2333/CEPCSW/README.md

 * TPCCollection
 * SETCollection

-## Update in branch dev-EcalRec-v1.1:
+## Update in branch dev-EcalRec-v1.2:
-* Add tracker simulation and track fit (Si tracker only now).
-* Add tracks (MarlinTrkTracks) in CRDEcalRec
+* Update to CEPCSW LCG 101.0.0
-* Correct the cell ID: along with z/phi direction
+* Re-writing the Reconstruction